 The easiest way to get the right humidity for your plant is to think of its natural environment.
 If it comes from dry desert locations then you’ll want to avoid placing it in a room where the air is full of water such as the bathroom.
 But if you have a plant that comes from tropical regions such as an orchid, then the bathroom can be ideal.
 Some plants like the monstera will prefer an increase in humidity only when temperatures begin to rise and this is easily addressed with a spray bottle of water.

 The majority of nutrients that your plant receives will be taken up from the soil they are potted in.
 It’s good to replenish this or give an extra boost during the growing seasons and one of the best ways to do this is with a plant feed.
 This is usually sold as a liquid fertilizer that can be diluted in water.
 It provides an extra hit of all the nutrients your plant needs and you’ll see the effects coming through in better-coloured leaves, more abundant flowers or extra spurts of new growth.
 Always follow the instructions when using fertiliser and remember that using it once in a while will have better results than using it constantly.

 You’ll soon encounter the phrase “potting up” when you start keeping house plants.
 This simply means transferring your house plant from its current pot to a bigger one to give it extra room to grow into.
 You won’t have to do this very often.
 One of the obvious signs a plant may need potting up is if you find it “root bound” which simply means when the roots of the plant have run out of space and begun pushing out of the bottom of the pot.
 You may even take it out of the pot to see the roots have bound themselves into tight circles.

-Scott is a copywriter currently making content for the Primrose site and blog.
-When at his desk he’s thinking of new ways to describe a garden bench.
+Scott was a copywriter making content for the Primrose site and blog.
 Away from his desk he’s either looking at photos of dogs or worrying about the environment.
 He does nothing else, just those two things.